 How can I apply to the program?

-Print out the above application, fill it out, and send to NRA, Event Services Coordinator, 11250 Waples Mill Rd, Fairfax, VA 22030.
+Print out the above application, fill it out, and send to NRA, Event Support Coordinator, 11250 Waples Mill Rd, Fairfax, VA 22030.
 The application process is highly competitive consisting of a Second Amendment essay, personal statement, high school transcript and three recommendations.

 What are the prerequisites for interested applicants?